The CanMEDS clinician educators

 Nancy Dudek, MD MEd FRCPC

-Dr. Nancy Dudek is an Associate Professor in the Faculty of Medicine at the University of Ottawa.
+Dr. Nancy Dudek is a Professor in the Faculty of Medicine at the University of Ottawa.
 She received her MD from The University of Western Ontario in 1999.
 She became a Fellow of the Royal College of Physicians and Surgeons of Canada in 2004 in the specialty of Physical Medicine and Rehabilitation.
 In 2005 she completed a Master of Education program at the University of Toronto.

 She has a diverse clinical practice and works at The Rehabilitation Centre, the Ottawa Children’s Treatment Centre and the Children’s Hospital of Eastern Ontario.
 She focuses on Amputee Rehabilitation, Prosthetics, Orthotics and Neuromuscular Medicine.